 When we opened up Sourcegraph to the public a few months ago, it was a rich AngularJS app.
 The server delivered the initial HTML page and hosted JSON endpoints.
 AngularJS did everything else.
 This was an easy way to create the initial version of Sourcegraph, in the early days before we knew what it'd become.

-Next week we’ll talk more about how we made the transition from AngularJS to server-side Go templates.
+In a future post, we’ll talk more about how we made the transition from AngularJS to server-side Go templates.
+(Update: Read the post about how we built Sourcegraph's web app in Go.)

 We knew about many of these difficulties in advance, but we didn’t know how difficult they would be.